The Importance of Dual Diagnosis Treatment in Rehab: Dual Diagnosis Treatment Arizona

 You may have heard the term dual diagnosis, but what is exactly is it?
 Dual diagnosis (sometimes referred to as a co-occurring disorder)is when a person is diagnosed with a mental disorder while also battling drug or alcohol addiction.
 According to the 2014 National Survey on Drug Use and Health, about 7.9 million people in the United States are dealing with substance addiction along with a mental health disorder.

-Research has not been able to determine whether the addiction or a mental health disorder comes first.
+Research has not been able to determine whether addiction or a mental health disorder comes first.
 In some instances, people may experience mental health symptoms first and turn to drugs or alcohol to cope, though this often makes mental health symptoms worse.
 In other cases, it is theorized that the effects of prolonged drug or alcohol abuse can trigger mental health disorders.

 In dual diagnosis individuals, symptoms of mental illness and substance addiction are often similar, making it harder to distinguish the two.
-From mood swings to depression to delusional thoughts, the substance abuse and mental disorders are very similar and present unique challenges in the treatment environment.
+From mood swings to depression to delusional thoughts, substance abuse and mental disorders are very similar and present unique challenges in the treatment environment.

 Why is Dual Diagnosis Treatment Important?

 Treating a person with a dual diagnosis is somewhat different from treating substance addiction on its own and requires specialized programming that increases the chances of success.
-By choosing a treatment plan that addresses them both, providers can better identify root causes of the substance addiction, understand the connection between the two disorders, and help the person develop the skill necessary to navigate both the mental illness and the substance use disorder.
+By choosing a treatment plan that addresses them both, providers can better identify the root causes of the substance addiction, understand the connection between the two disorders, and help the person develop the skill necessary to navigate both the mental illness and the substance use disorder.

 Trained clinicians work with dual diagnosis individuals to address psychological issues like trauma, depression, PTSD, and anxiety while giving them the tools they need to achieve and maintain recovery.
 Individual and family counseling, support groups, inpatient or outpatient treatment, medication, and education have proven to be effective for treating co-occurring disorders.

-When treating a person with a dual diagnosis, it’s imperative to give equal attention to both the mental disorder and the substance abuse.
+When treating a person with a dual diagnosis, it’s imperative to give equal attention to both the mental disorder and substance abuse.
 This is called an integrated treatment approach and it’s critical for recovery and aftercare.
 Dual diagnosis treatment is designed to help the person progress toward recovery by learning about underlying issues like past trauma, recognize and combat and dysfunctional thoughts and behaviors, as well as identify triggers.
 Strategies are then provided coping with life’s challenges without turning to drugs or alcohol and learning to navigate life as a sober person.

 Finding the Right Treatment Program

-Choosing a treatment program that addresses both the mental disorder and the substance abuse addiction is a decision that should be made carefully.
+Choosing a treatment program that addresses both mental disorder and substance abuse addiction is a decision that should be made carefully.
 Rehab programs specializing in co-occurring disorders provide a comprehensive approach to recovery that is most effective for those with a dual diagnosis.